north bay trumpet

 process).

-- Gently toggle the valve a few cm.
+- Gently toggle the piston a few cm.

 right and left, once it is inserted into the casing,